briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

     Falls:

-        1. _(A)_ Water resource crossings other than bridges shall be designed to convey the stream’s flow for the minimum 25 year, 24 hour storm.
+        1. _(A)_ Water resource crossings other than bridges shall be designed to convey the stream's flow for the minimum 25 year, 24 hour storm.

         2. _(B)_ Bridges, open bottom arch or spans are the preferred crossing technique and shall be considered in the planning phase of the